derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `getTotalNumberOfBorrows()` function in `public/src/accounts.js` has two parameters, in the following order:

 - An account object.
-- An array of all books objects.
+- An array of all book objects.

-It returns a _number_ that represents the number of times the account's ID appears in any book's `borrow` array.
+It returns a _number_ that represents the number of times the account's ID appears in any book's `borrows` array.

 **Example:**